 - If x is less than or equals to 20 or y is equals to 10 : x <= 20 || y = = 10

-The preceding's are some of scenarios where if condition is applicable, we can compare any values which is supported by C# datatypes.
+The preceding scenarios are some of the scenarios where if the condition is applicable, we can compare any values which are supported by C# datatypes.

 The C# if Statement

-The if statement can also be used without the else condition, In this scenario only true code block is evaluated.
+The if statement can also be used without the else condition.
+In this scenario only the true code block is evaluated.